Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Main Results

 with probability at least $1-2\num^{-1}$. \end{cor} Our last theorem concerns the explicit clustering $\LabelHat$ extracted from $\Yhat$ using the $\clustering$ procedure described in Section \ref{sec:setup_explict_clustering}.
-In particular, we show that the number of misclassified points is upper bounded by the error in $\Yhat$ and in turn by the error of the Oracle IP; consequently, $\LabelHat$ misclassifies an exponentially-decaying number of points. \begin{thm}[Clustering error] \emph{} The error rate in $\LabelHat$ is always upper bounded by the error in $\Yhat$:
+In particular, we show that the clustering error of $\LabelHat$ is upper bounded by the $\ell_{1}$ error of $\Yhat$; consequently, $\LabelHat$ inherits the exponential error bound of $\Yhat$. \begin{thm}[Clustering error] \emph{} The clustering $\LabelHat$ extracted from $\Yhat$ satisfies the deterministic inequality

 Consequently, under Model~\ref{mdl:SGMM} and the SNR condition~(\ref{eq:snr_cond}), there exist universal constants $\constmis,\conste>0$ such that